MohammedEsameel/DevOps-test/README.md

 ----------------------------------------------------------------------------------------------------------------------
 ## Installation
-you need to pull the docker container image of that application from docker hub
+You need to pull the docker container image of that application from docker hub
 ```
 docker pull mohammedismel/devops-test:latest
 ```